 - Excellent Attendance certificates are awarded to children who have achieved 100% attendance at the end of each term.
-Children have the potential to receive up to 3 certificates each academic year. - A certificate, provided by Lincolnshire County Council, for 100% attendance achieved throughout the year.
-(For reward of this certificate attendance is 100% if there has been no unauthorised or authorised absence). - A certificate provided by Lincolnshire County Council, for 100% attendance achieved throughout their time in primary education.
-(For reward of this certificate attendance is 100% if there has been no unauthorised or authorised absence). - The G2 computer package provides the school with easily accessible attendance records, which promote speedy evaluation of attendance levels and timely responses by the school.
+Children have the potential to receive up to 3 certificates each academic year. - A certificate for 100% attendance achieved throughout their time in primary education.
+(For reward of this certificate attendance is 100% if there has been no unauthorised or authorised absence). - The MIS system provides the school with easily accessible attendance records, which promote speedy evaluation of attendance levels and timely responses by the school.